 - Read the tunes that you are too afraid to play for judges

-If your band hasn’t previously entered a sight-reading performance contest, you can consider adding it to your curriculum.
+If your band has never entered a sight-reading performance contest, consider adding it to your curriculum.
 If you do, start now to learn the contest rules and locate any resources that may be available for the contest.
-It will be important to pre-assign split parts (clarinet 1/2, trumpet 1/2, etc.) and percussion parts, and prepare your students for the contest process.
+It will be important to pre-assign split parts (clarinet 1/2, trumpet 1/2, etc.) and percussion parts, and to prepare your students for the contest process.
 This includes information on how they will be evaluated.
 Whether you enter a contest or not, it may be helpful to video your ensemble sight-reading so they can see and hear how they are progressing.

-Overall, having a sight-reading plan often will take the stress out of playing a new piece of music and give your ensemble more confidence.
-Most importantly, sight-reading will allow your students to spend more time playing their favorite pieces, and that’ll hopefully keep students coming back for band year after year.
+Having a sight-reading plan will often take the stress out of playing a new piece of music and give your ensemble more confidence.
+Most importantly, sight-reading will allow your students to spend more time playing their favorite pieces, and that will keep students coming back for band year after year.

-For more resources, view these sight-reading books for band.
+For more resources, peruse these sight-reading books for band.